 - 6. A comprehensive institutional focus on disaster risk reduction resulted in increased capacity of national institutions to prepare and respond, as evidenced by a 24 percent reduction in the Indonesia disaster risk index from 2015 to 2018.
-However, climate change is expected to worsen the impact of disasters.8 - 7.
+However, climate change is expected to worsen the impact of disasters. - 7.
 The overall security risk throughout Indonesia is assessed as low.
 The United Nations is generally recognized and accepted. - 8.
 Official development assistance constitutes a small fraction of anticipated financing for the Sustainable Development Goals (SDGs).
-Net official development assistance declined from USD 1.7 billion in 2010 to USD 233 million in 2017.9 Domestic financing for the SDGs is relatively low, and the Government is working to increase revenues and explore innovative financing, including blended financing involving the public and private sectors.9 Indonesia is also making use of gender-responsive budgeting to ensure that the collection and allocation of public resources is carried out effectively and contributes to gender equality and women's empowerment. - 9.
+Net official development assistance declined from USD 1.7 billion in 2010 to USD 233 million in 2017.
+Domestic financing for the SDGs is relatively low, and the Government is working to increase revenues and explore innovative financing, including blended financing involving the public and private sectors.
+Indonesia is also making use of gender-responsive budgeting to ensure that the collection and allocation of public resources is carried out effectively and contributes to gender equality and women's empowerment. - 9.
 In 2020, the coronavirus disease 2019 (COVID-19) outbreak has been evolving rapidly and is expected to have a significant impact on the implementation of the 2030 Agenda for Sustainable Development.
 WFP is supporting the coordination of government logistics operations and the strengthening of social protection programmes through enhanced vulnerability targeting.
+Through its co-leadership, with the Food and Agriculture Organization of the United Nations (FAO), of the Food Security sector of the Multisector Response Plan, WFP regularly produces information and analyses of the effects of COVID-19 on food security.
+Together with FAO and the International Fund for Agricultural Development (IFAD), WFP supports the development of a roadmap for monitoring the impact of COVID-19 on food systems.
 WFP and its partners are also assisting the Government's expansion of social protection schemes as part of the national COVID-19 pandemic response, including through grants from the United Nations COVID-19 Response and Recovery Multi-Partner Trust Fund.
+WFP will continue to focus on enhanced vulnerability targeting in order to strengthen the capacity of national social protection programmes to adapt to the challenges posed by COVID-19.